graphql/graphql-spec/spec/Section 3 -- Type System.md

 system.

-An `Input Object` defines a set of input fields; the input fields are either scalars, enums, or other input objects.
+An `Input Object` defines a set of input fields; the input fields are either scalars, enums, input unions, or other input objects.
 This allows arguments to accept arbitrarily complex structs.

 **Result Coercion**